TerryThreatt/devhub/spec.md

     - ProjectTask belongs_to :user, :project, :task
 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
     - User has_many :tasks, through: :project_tasks
-    - Task has_many :users, :projects, through: :project_tasks
+    - Task has_many :projects, through: :project_tasks
-    - Project has_many :users, :tasks, through: :project_tasks
+    - Project has_many:tasks, through: :project_tasks
 - [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
-    - User has_many :projects, through: :project_tasks && Project has_many :users, through: :project_tasks
+    - Project has_many :tasks, through: :project_tasks && Task has_many :projects, through: :project_tasks
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
     - ProjectTask.due_date || ProjectTask.done?
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)